sulagnag/Udacity-Deep-Reinforcement-Learning-p3-collaboration-and-competition/README.md

 Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

 ## Execution
+Clone the repository onto your system.
-The configuration for the environement, the agent and the DDPG parameters are mentioned in the config file
+The configuration for the environement, the agent and the DDPG parameters are mentioned in the config file.
+Execute the .ipynb file

+## Acknowledgements
+I need to thank rlcode for the sumtree.py [link](https://github.com/rlcode/per/blob/master/SumTree.py)